buchifadev/dacade-celo-tutorial/README.md

         return _requests;
     }
 ```
-loadincoming request helps us to fetch all the requests that has been sent to the current user using the app.
-If first uses for loop to get how many request has been sent to this user and then creates a static array of that length.
-It then fills the array with the reqursts.
+The loadIncomingRequest function fetches all the requests that has been sent to the current user using the app.
+If uses for loop to get how many request has been sent to this user and then creates a static array of that length.
+It then fills the array with the requests.

 ```
     // Load outgoing requests from smart contract